Scarinci Hollenbeck, LLC, LLCScarinci Hollenbeck, LLC, LLC

 (II) knowledge of the trade secret had been acquired by accident or mistake;

-Common examples of misappropriation include employees taking confidential information with them when taking a job for a competitor or starting their own business; third parties, such as vendors, contractors, or suppliers, misusing confidential information; and competitors, foreign governments, or other bad actors gaining access to trade secrets through hacking or other illegal activities.
+Common examples of misappropriation include employees taking confidential information when joining a competitor or starting their own business.
+Third parties, such as vendors, contractors, or suppliers, may also misuse confidential information.
+Additionally, competitors, foreign governments, or other bad actors may gain access to trade secrets through hacking or other illegal activities.

-When theft occurs, trade secret litigation can be a valuable tool to protect your valuable property rights and prevent the offending parties from any further wrong doing.
-Remedies are often available under both federal and state law, and the proper legal forum will depend on your unique circumstances.
+When theft occurs, trade secret litigation can help protect your property rights and stop further wrongdoing.
+Remedies are often available under both federal and state law.
+The appropriate legal forum will depend on your unique circumstances.

 In the digital age, trade secrets have become an increasingly valuable form of intellectual property protection.
 It is imperative that businesses understand how to safeguard their proprietary information and reduce the risks of trade secret misappropriation.